 Not only the Ladin language, but also Ladin customs and traditions are nowadays still in use in the Alta Badia.

 As the population is very Catholic, most Ladin traditions are connected with Christian feast days.
-However, several customs fell into obscurity and are not practiced any more, but many customs have survived and are still celebrated today and performed in the original way:
+However, several customs fell into obscurity and are not practised any more, but many customs have survived and are still celebrated today and performed in the original way:

 "Donacia" or "Poscignara":